TeX-Live/texlive-source/CODE_OF_AI_CONDUCT.md

 (file version: $Id$)

-This project accepts AI-assisted contributions, but human contributors remain fully responsible, both technically and legally, for the changes they submit.
+TeX Live accepts AI-assisted contributions, but human contributors remain fully responsible, both technically and legally, for the changes they submit.

-Specifically, this implies that a knowledgable human must have reviewed every line of code/documentation and tested the package's basic functionality before uploading it.
+Specifically, this implies that a knowledgable human must have reviewed every line of code/documentation and tested the package's basic functionality before uploading or reporting.

 ## Requirements